Cmrales26/Newton-Meter-Model/README.md

 # Newton Meter

 A model of a Newton Meter created using visual python.
-It shows the weight of the object in Newtons and grams.
+It measures the weight of the object in Newtons and grams.

 ![](Newton%20Meter%201.png)